-Negative Effects Associated With Crack Abuse
+Negative Effects From Crack Abuse

-In an ideal world, a person would never experiment with drugs of any type, but if they do plan to partake, then it is wise to at least be aware of the potential dangers associated with powerful drugs such as crack.
+In an ideal world, a person would never experiment with drugs of any type, but if they do plan to partake, then it is wise to be at least aware of the potential dangers associated with powerful drugs such as crack.
 Below are a few of the most common effects experienced by crack abusers:Dangerous Heart Problems

 Crack is a very strong stimulant.
 It puts a tremendous amount of stress on the heart.
 Crack can also put a lot of stress on the blood vessels.
-In fact, crack can cause the blood vessels to rupture.
-This can cause a heart attack or stroke.
+In fact, a crack can cause the blood vessels to rupture.
+This effect can cause a heart attack or stroke.
 Furthermore, crack can harm the heart by causing the blood pressure to rise to a dangerously high level.
 The longer a person continues to use crack, the more damaging the effects of it will be.Malnutrition

 Crack has a tendency to decrease a person’s appetite.
 That is why many people who use crack do not eat as often as they should.
 Crack can also deplete a person’s immune system to the point where they have no resistance to infections.Depression